code128/bloomjosh-source/index.md

 <img itemprop="image" src="/assets/img/josh_bg.jpg" alt="Joshua Bloom">

+Welcome 👋 <br>
-Welcome, I'm Joshua Bloom, a product & design leader.
+I'm Joshua Bloom, a product & design leader based in San Francisco 🌁.

-I'm currently a UX Design Manager for [Google Cloud](https://cloud.google.com/) on the Foundation Services team where I focus on building high performing design and research teams.
-My teams work to launch new products for our customers and enhance our existing offerings.
+Currently I work as a UX Design Manager at [Google](https://google.com/) for [Google Cloud](https://cloud.google.com).
+I focus on building high performing, resilient design and research teams.
+My teams create, launch and land innovative new products like [Cloud Run](https://cloud.google.com/run) and [Workflows](https://cloud.google.com/workflows), as well as continually enhancing and improving our existing product portfolio to help our customers.

+I've worked across hardware, software and service design projects and find it especially rewarding when there are design opportunities bringing all of those surfaces together to build products that users love.

-### Background
+## Background

 Originally trained as a software engineer, I went back to [school](https://massart.edu/) to study Industrial Design, and now bring all of my experience to bear on crafting excellent product design experiences.